 An alternative way to drill into tile

 To do this, drill a hole all the way through a piece of scrap wood before you go to your tile.
 Then, once you’ve marked your spot on the tile, line up the hole you drilled in your scrap over the spot marked on the tile.
 Hold the scrap wood tightly against the wall and drill carefully and slowly through the hole in the scrap wood.
-This will keep your bit from bouncing against the tile or wandering as it drills.
+This will keep your masonry drill bit vibrations from bouncing against the tile or wandering as it drills.

 FAQs for drilling through tile